-How to connect an LLM to your database without a horror story
+How to connect an LLM to your database, safely

 By Arshad Ansari

 Connecting an LLM to a database is a five-minute demo: hand the model your connection string, let it write SQL, run it.
 It's also how you end up with a dropped table, a leaked customer list, or a $4,000 query.
-The gap between the demo and something you'd run in production is entirely about guardrails.
-Here's the set I actually use.
+The gap between the demo and something you'd run in production is entirely about how you wire it and what you put in the way.
+Here's both — the four connection patterns that actually work, and the guardrails I use on all of them.

 The threat model — what actually goes wrong